History & Origin of Tattoos

 Tattoos Through the 20th Century

 Throughout the 20th century, popular styles of tattoo have evolved and changed.
 To examine the evolution of ink in more detail, we’ve broken it up into decades.
-Let's take a closer look at the style evolution of tattoos in western culture over the last hundred years.
+Let’s take a closer look at the art form evolution of tattoos in western culture over the last hundred years.